DSoftTechnology/ADS-FDA-Pool3/Deployment.md

   - Runs NuGet to install / update packages defined in packages.config
   - Builds Xamarin solution
   - Runs NUnit and JetBrains dotCover (code coverage)
-  - Publishes everything under the /Source/dosft.ads/dsoft.ads.web as artifact
+  - Publishes everything under the /Source/dsoft.ads/dsoft.ads.web as artifact (including the root dockerfile)

 * Azure Staging Deploy
   - Automatically triggered by succesfull GitHub Pull
+  - Uses the dockerfile to build a new docker image
-  - Pushes the artifacts from the GitHub Pull to the staging Azure git repository (dsoft-ads-staging.azurewebsites.net)
+  - Pushes the new docker image to staging Azure Linux host (staging-dsoft-ads.cloudapp.net)

 * Azure Production Deploy
   - Manually triggered after Q&A integration tests
+  - Uses the dockerfile to build a new docker image
-  - Pushes the artifacts from the GitHub Pull to the production Azure git repository (dsoft-ads.azurewebsites.net)
+  - Pushes the new docker image to production Azure Linux host (dsoft-ads.cloudapp.net)

 ###Azure configuration

-Azure has two Web Apps configured: dsoft-ads and dsoft-ads-staging.
-Each web app has its own local git repository and pushes to those repos automatically trigger deployments to the underlying web server.
-For more info on continuous deployment using GIT in Azure see: https://azure.microsoft.com/en-us/documentation/articles/web-sites-publish-source-control/
+Azure has two virtual Linux machines configured: dsoft-ads and staging-dsoft-ads.
+Each Linux VM server has the Azure Docker Extension installed and simply serves as a Docker host.

-For development purposes, the source solution can be loaded in Xamarin Studio and run in the integrated XPS server.
+For development purposes, the source solution can be loaded in MonoDevelop / Xamarin Studio and run in the integrated XPS server.